Turning the European Green Deal into Reality

 AUTHOR: Neil Makaroff

-“Turning the European Green Deal into Reality” will bring security and benefits for businesses and households – report
+Turning the European Green Deal into reality will bring security and benefits for businesses and households

 Towards greater energy security based on the energy transition

-The report finds that in just seven years, Europe’s energy landscape will be transformed if European climate laws are properly implemented.
-By 2030, 55% of electricity will come from wind and solar power, 29 million private electric cars will be on Europe’s roads and 58 million heat pumps will be installed.
+The report finds that in just seven years, Europe's energy landscape will be transformed if European climate laws are properly implemented.
+By 2030, 55% of electricity will come from wind and solar power, 29 million private electric cars will be on Europe's roads and 58 million heat pumps will be installed.
 The high use of renewable energies, combined with energy savings and the electrification of transport, heating, and industry, will reduce gas consumption by 31% and oil consumption by 34% in 2030 compared to 2019.
-In terms of absolute gas demand, it will fall by between 83.50 billion cubic metres (bcm) in a low energy price scenario and 92.91 bcm in a high energy price scenario by 2030, almost equivalent to Germany’s gas consumption (94 bcm) in 2021.
-Coal is expected to be phased out by 2030, as it won’t be cost-competitive anymore according to the model findings.
+In terms of absolute gas demand, it will fall by between 83.50 billion cubic metres (bcm) in a low energy price scenario and 92.91 bcm in a high energy price scenario by 2030, almost equivalent to Germany's gas consumption (94 bcm) in 2021.
+Coal is expected to be phased out by 2030, as it will not be cost-competitive anymore, according to the model findings.

 Given the envisaged cut in gas consumption, the recent rush to build new gas and oil infrastructure, especially liquefied natural gas (LNG) terminals, is questionable.
 Energy savings and renewable energy deployment are the best ways to quickly decouple Europe from Russian energy.
-After decades of heavy and costly dependence on international fossil fuel markets, the European Union will begin to build a new energy security policy architecture based on the full potential of energy transition.
-It is a cost-effective and strategic choice for Europe.
+After decades of heavy and costly dependence on international fossil fuel markets, the EU will begin to build a new energy security policy architecture based on the full potential of energy transition.

 The change is happening at an unprecedented speed and scale.
 Market forecasts from renewable energy associations show that the current rate of deployment will allow Europe to meet its renewable energy targets.
 Similarly, the installation rate of heat pumps in 2022 was at a record high, giving confidence that the deployment rate based on the laws is achievable.
 With additional support schemes, it can be properly implemented by EU countries and businesses.